Snowflake-Labs/schemachange/README.md

   # Create the change history schema and table if they do not exist (default: false)
   create-change-history-table: true

-  # Declare this is the first deployment - requires create-change-history-table (default: false)
-  # Use this for initial deployment only to prevent accidental script re-application
-  initial-deployment: false

   # Enable autocommit feature for DML commands (default: false)
   autocommit: false